Samsung’s texting app apparently sent pictures to people’s contacts without permission

 The problem appears to stem from Samsung Messages, as first reported by Gizmodo.
 Samsung Messages is the default messaging app on Samsung phones.
 The few reports of this bug indicate that the phones are sending the messages without the app recording any trace of an outgoing message.

-It’s not clear how many people have reported this sort of thing happening, but if it is a bug it would be a major privacy violation.
+It’s not clear how many people have reported this happening, but if it is a bug, it would be a major privacy violation.

 “We are aware of the reports regarding this matter and our technical teams are looking into it.
 Concerned customers are encouraged to contact us directly at 1–800-SAMSUNG," Samsung said in a statement.
 The company did not propose a solution to the problem.